 While Vitamix is the most loved blender, not everyone can afford its huge price tag.
 The machine usually costs between $450-$650 when brand new, which is certainly a big-ticket if you don’t have enough budget.
-In this article, I’m going to share some of the best blenders under 100 that might serve your needs before you can get a high-end series.
+In this article, I’m going to share some of the best blenders under 100 dollars in 2023 that might serve your needs before you can get a high-end series.

 True, that is a low budget if you need to invest in high performance and durable appliances.
 But some manufacturers do operate at a low price-point and still maintain rich quality.